jonnonz1/nz-statute-book/acts/public/2009/immigration-act-2009.md

 **Form of custody**

 ### 330 Approval of premises for purpose of immigration detention
-The chief executive may approve any premises for the purpose of detention under this Act.
+(1) The chief executive may approve any premises for the purpose of detention under this Act.
+(2) Despite subsection (1), the chief executive may not approve a police station or prison as a place that may be used to detain 1 or more members of a mass arrival group under section 313(2)﻿(b)﻿(ii) pending determination of an application for a mass arrival warrant.

 ### 331 Form of custody of persons detained without warrant overnight
 Every person who is placed in custody under section 313 and is to be detained overnight must be detained,—